HighNESS Conceptual Design Report: Volume I

 The last piece necessary for the study is the model of the experimental bunker.
 A temporary model of the neighbor channel \#2 was used for preliminary calculations of the background at the detector position, which already highlighted how critical it was to carefully shield the reflector-moderator block and the detector from the intense diffused epithermal and thermal neutron flux.
 Later we received a close-to-final model of the experimental room designed by BNC, which included a concrete floor, a simple model for the heavy-concrete reactor, and external walls made of boric acid bath and Mirrotron boron concrete.
 The shielding around the reflector is made of mostly Mirrobor\texttrademark\, sheets (80 wt\% \ce{B_4C} + \ce{CH_2O}) and paraffin wax.
 The complete MCNP model used for the exploratory analysis is shown in \cref{fig:Bud_beamline_MCNP}.
 In the figure, the geometry is mirrored along the horizontal direction compared to \cref{fig:bud_beamline}.\\

 At this point it should be noted that this model is still missing a design for the bunker ceiling and the shielding around the collimator at the beam port.
-At the time of writing, the CMTF construction phase has been recently completed with a design for the ceiling made of structural steel and several layers of borated HDPE.
+At the time of performing the first simulations with this model, the CMTF construction phase was not fully completed and not including the design of the ceiling made of structural steel and several layers of borated HDPE.
 The space around the collimator, between the reactor's wall and the reflector, has been filled with paraffin wax blocks.
 However, these recent changes have not been implemented in the model yet.